apache/arrow/docs/source/developers/guide/resources.rst

 - Nightly builds

-  R package has an option of installing the nightly builds which are daily development builds of the R package and are not the official releases.
+  It is possible to install the Arrow R package from the nightly builds which are daily development builds of the R package and are not the official releases.
 See more on the `Install R package article <https://ursalabs.org/arrow-r-nightly/articles/install.html#install-the-nightly-build>`_.